Donation Pledges Roll In For Notre Dame's Reconstruction

 The French oil company Total is pledging 100 million euros.

-Almost a dozen other French companies and banks are pledging tens of millions of euros more and/or technical expertise to aid the reconstruction, according to Reuters.
+Almost a dozen other French companies and banks are pledging tens of millions of euros more and technical expertise to aid the reconstruction, according to Reuters.

-The United Nations pledged it support through the Paris-based cultural agency UNESCO.
+The United Nations pledged its support through the Paris-based cultural agency UNESCO.

 In the United States, private-equity tycoon Henry Kravis and his wife, Marie-Josée Kravis, pledged $10 million and Apple CEO Tim Cook tweeted that his company would donate an unspecified amount to the rebuilding efforts "for future generations."